Samanja7/Samanja7/README.md

 - 👋 Hi, I’m @Samanja7
 - 👀 I’m interested in building an app and a website
-- 🌱 I’m currently learning JavaScript, CSS and HTML
+- 🌱 I’m currently learning JavaScript, Python and HTML
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me